 When Spangles were introduced to the British public in 1950 sweets and sugar were still rationed.
-Presumably because of the lack of actual sugar content Spangles only needed one ration point instead of the two required for most other sweets and chocolates.
-Because of this and the expensive and effective advertising Spangles became particularly popular to the confectionary-starved UK market.
+However Spangles, compared with many other sweets, only needed one ration point instead of the more usual two.
+Because of this and together with Mars putting a large amount of money behind an effective advertising campaign Spangles became particularly popular to the confectionary-starved UK market.

-It only lasted about a generation, however, and Mars decided it was all over for old-fashioned sweets in 1984.
+It only lasted about a generation and by 1984 and Mars decided it was all over for old-fashioned sweets.
 Spangles were re-introduced ten years later but only sold in Woolworths and with just two flavours – orange and blackcurrant.
-It was only a brief, last flourish and the translucent fruit flavoured sweets were finally discontinued soon after.
+It was only a brief, last flourish and the translucent fruit flavoured sweets were soon discontinued forever.

 Please consider making a donation to our site.
 We don't want to rely on ads to bring you the best of visual culture.
 You can also support us by signing up to our Mailing List.
 And you can also follow us on Facebook, Instagram and Twitter.
 For great art and culture delivered to your door, visit our shop.